CS

 Feature Showdown

-The Audi A5 features a 10.1-inch touchscreen, while the Mercedes-Benz C-Class gets a 11.9-inch display.
+The Audi A5 features a 14.5-inch touchscreen paired with a 11.9-inch digital dash, while the Mercedes-Benz C-Class gets a 11.9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Audi A5 stands out with heated front seats, ventilated seats, power tailgate and Bang & Olufsen audio that you will not find on the Mercedes-Benz C-Class.
 The Mercedes-Benz C-Class counters with wireless charging and panoramic roof.
 Which feature set matters more depends on your daily routine and priorities.